hoffmangroup/BEHST-2022/README.md

 `./download_behst_data.sh ~/myBEHSTdataFolder`

 This command downloads all the default data files of BEHST into the `~/myBEHSTdataFolder/` folder in your computer.
-After having downloaded all the default data files, you can use BEHST by calling the `./behst.py` script providing two mandatory parameters (an input .bed file of genomic regions on which to apply BEHST, and the data folder full path), and multiple optional parameters.
+After having downloaded all the default data files, you can use BEHST by calling the `./behst.py` script providing two mandatory parameters (an input .bed file of genomic regions on which to apply BEHST, and the default data folder full path), and multiple optional parameters.
 With the optional parameters, you can specifify alternative values for the query extension (`-Q`) and the target extension (`-T`), and alternative files for the gene annotations (`g`), for the principal transcript file (`-t`), and for the long-range interaction file (`-i`).

 For example, to apply BEHST to the FANTOM5 lung enhancers by using the optimized hyper-parameter values QUERY = 24100 and TSS extension = 9400, the default GENCODE annotations (previously downloaded in the `~/myBEHSTdataFolder/` folder), the default APPRIS transcripts (previously downloaded in the `~/myBEHSTdataFolder/` folder), and the default Hi-C long range interactions (previously downloaded in the `~/myBEHSTdataFolder/` folder), run the following commands: